sensu/sensu-docs/content/sensu-go/5.16/api/silenced.md

 ---
 title: "Silencing API"
-description: "The silencing API provides HTTP access to silences.
-Here’s a reference for the silencing API in Sensu Go, including examples for creating and removing Sensu silences.
+description: "The Sensu silencing API provides HTTP access to silences.
+This reference includes examples for creating and removing Sensu silences.
 Read on for the full reference."
 version: "5.16"
 product: "Sensu Go"
 menu: